bharatsdev/microservices/README.md

 	- Maven
 	- H2 (With the Dev profile you can use H2, but with the Prod Profile you need to use MySQL)
 	- Tomcat
+	- JWT
 	- Docker, Docker-compose

 ### Components
-	  - Currency Converter
-	  - Exchange Rates
-	  - Zuul Api Gateway
+	  - API Gateway
+	  - Discovery Server
+	  - Auth Service
+	  - Order service
-	  - eureka discovery
+	  - Product Service

 ## Commands to build and run
 	- mvn clean install